ElmehdiBennix/Net_Practice_42/README.md

 # Networking Fundamentals Guide

 Welcome to this comprehensive guide on networking fundamentals!
-This guide aims to help you understand the core concepts of computer networking, drawing from practical experience with projects like Docker networking and infrastructure setup.
+This guide aims to help you understand the core concepts of computer networking, drawing from practical experience.

 ## Table of Contents